 Yikes!
 If you log into your QuickBooks Online, you may have noticed that there are all sorts of new warnings about your bank feeds.
-Here is what is going on – QuickBooks has changed the way it connects to the banks.
+Here is what is going on – QuickBooks has changed how it connects to the banks.
 QuickBooks is now using an open authentication standard called OAuth for all these connections.
 So instead of using your login credentials to connect the accounts, QuickBooks now requires that you “authorize” the bank to connect to QuickBooks.
-You will need to log into your online banking portal to provide this permission, and once you do so the bank will issue a “token” to QuickBooks for the ongoing connection.
+You will need to log into your online banking portal to provide this permission, and once you do so, the bank will issue a “token” to QuickBooks for the ongoing connection.

-Of course, if you need assistance you can always reach out to our team at ZümiFi…
+Of course, if you need assistance, you can always reach out to our team at ZümiFi…

 We are always here to help!